Oct

 But I know I can give you mercy any time I choose.

 Think of it this way- what else do we have in such handy abundance?
 Are you short on money these days?
 Or love?
-Or on the goods and services this world offers?
+Or the goods and services this world offers?

 But like God, both you and I are as rich as we want to be, in mercy anyway.